ctroupin/ctroupin.github.io/_portfolio/2018-06-04-AlborEx-mission.md

 doi: 10.3389/fmars.2017.00039
 ---

-In May 2014, the *AlborEx* took place with the objective to measure the water properties in a dynamic area of the Mediterranean Sea with a high spatial resolution.
+In May 2014, the *AlborEx* mission took place with the objective to measure the water properties in a dynamic area of the Mediterranean Sea with a high spatial resolution.
 The sampling strategy included gliders, drifters, profiling floats...

 ### Concept